Procedure: Student academic study load and progression (coursework)

 - Students are advised in writing of the agreed plan for completion and the revised end date is recorded on the unofficial student transcript as a comment.

 - If no application is received, or the application for extension is not approved, students are discontinued at the end of the calendar year.
-The Division of Student Administration notify the students who have been cancelled.

-- Complete the enrolment change form;
+Complete the enrolment change form; and

 - Students who are enrolled in a course on the assumption that they will pass the requisite course before commencement but then fail the requisite are notified automatically and the course dropped and are required to: